AngelinaTrent339/Engine/dbvm/vmm/detectors/DBVM_PASSWORD_FREE_DETECTION.md

   - If detected → DBVM_CONFIRMED with reason.

 ## Stable Timing Side‑Channel (Password‑Free)
 The side‑channel compares the cost of the injected‑#UD path for VM*CALL/VMMCALL vs UD2.
+Policy is now pairwise‑only.

 Implementation details that reduce variance:
 - Affinity: Pin the measuring thread to a single CPU.
 - Priority: Set thread priority to TIME_CRITICAL and disable priority boost during the window.
 - Serialization: Wrap RDTSC with LFENCE before and after to reduce out‑of‑order skew.
 - Sample count: 512 iterations/path by default (override with DBVM_MEASURE_ITERS, allowed 64–4096).
-- Outlier control: Sort samples and compute a 5% trimmed summary (trim 5% each tail) for mean/min/max and p50/p90/p99.
+- Outlier control: Sort accepted samples and compute a 5% trimmed summary (trim 5% each tail) for mean/min/max and p50/p90/p99.
 This kills ISR/DPC spikes that previously exploded p90/p99.
+- Preemption gating (QueryThreadCycleTime): For each iteration, compute thread_cycles vs rdtsc_cycles; drop the sample when `thread_cycles * 100 < rdtsc_cycles * qtc_min_share` (default 40%).
+Continue until N accepted samples are collected (retry attempts up to N×4).
+- Warm‑up & lock: 32 warm‑up iterations per path before timing; code stubs are `VirtualLock`’d to remove demand page faults.
 - AMD path selection: We measure both VMCALL and VMMCALL; the slower path is reported as vmcall_*.

-Suggested thresholds (timing only):
+Pairwise‑only thresholds (timing policy):
-- SUSPECT when BOTH:
-  - vmcall_p50 >= ud2_p50 × 1.40 AND vmcall_p90 >= ud2_p90 × 1.40.
-- Optional uplift to CONFIRMED when mean ratio is very high:
-  - vmcall_mean / ud2_mean >= 1.60 (use only if PF‑first is unavailable on that box).

-Optional stricter mode (pairwise deltas):
 - Interleave per‑iteration and compute delta = vmcall_dt − ud2_dt.
-Use the distribution of deltas to cancel shared OS noise.
-- Decision example: median(delta) ≥ +1800 cycles AND p90(delta) ≥ +2300 cycles (tune per host).
+- Decision: `delta_p50 >= 1800` cycles AND `delta_p90 >= 2300` cycles (tune per host).
+Env overrides: `DBVM_DELTA_P50_MIN`, `DBVM_DELTA_P90_MIN`.
+  - On bare metal (no DBVM), deltas are near zero (e.g., p50≈36, p90≈108 in your logs) → will not trigger.
+  - With DBVM loaded, deltas are thousands of cycles → triggers cleanly.

 ## Decision Ladder (Password‑Free)
 1) PF‑first on VM*CALL?